vitpelekhaty/httptracer/README.md

 ...
 ```

-If you want to use your own entry handler, specify it as an option:
+Specify callback function as an option, if you want to use your own entry handler:
 ```go
 ...
 callback := func(entry *Entry) {